 Gordon Campbell - Mr. Campbell is a former Canadian diplomat and politician.
 From 2011 to 2016, he was the Canadian High Commissioner to the United Kingdom.
 He was the 34th Premier of British Columbia from 2001 to 2011 and was the leader of the Official Opposition in British Columbia from 1994 to 2001.
 From 1986 to 1993, he was Mayor of Vancouver, British Columbia.
-For his work, he received the Order of British Columbia in 2011.
-Prior to serving in politics, Gordon Campbell was a real estate developer and CUSO teacher in Nigeria.
+For his work, he received the Order of British Columbia in 2011 and the Order of Canada in 2018.
+Prior to serving in politics, Gordon Campbell was a real estate developer and Cuso teacher in Nigeria.
 Mr. Campbell has a Master of Business Administration from Simon Fraser University.